-Determining the best time to for orthodontic treatment depends on each individual patient and case.
-The American Association of Orthodontists does, however, suggest that you have your child evaluated by age seven.
-At this age, key developmental changes should have occurred in your child’s dental and facial structures, which would help determine whether treatment is needed
+Determining the best time to for orthodontic treatment is highly specialized and individualized for each patient.
+The American Association of Orthodontists suggests you have your child evaluated at or around age seven.
+At this age, key developmental changes should have occurred in your child’s dental and facial structures that would help determine the need for orthodontic treatment.

 These changes include, but are not limited to:

-- Eruption of upper and lower permanent first molars, which influence the bite position and width of the jaws
+- Eruption of upper and lower permanent first molars; this influences the bite position and width of the jaws

 - Eruption of the upper and lower permanent incisor teeth (front teeth), which affect the arch length and width.
 Your front teeth can also impact crowding, deep bites, open bites, and some facial asymmetries.

 Dr. Fotovat’s professional analysis and monitoring of your child’s dental development will give you peace of mind and help avoid more serious problems in the future.
 Most children will not need early treatment.
 As a board certified orthodontist with over 20 years in practice, you can trust Dr. Fotovat to guide your child’s treatment gently and safely for the best long-term results.

 Early orthodontic treatment (Phase I) can identify and address the following:

 - Coordinating the upper and lower jaw width and position

 - Minimizing the risk of trauma to protruding upper front incisor teeth